Hillsong College Harassment, Unlawful Discrimination and Sexual Misconduct Policy

 • intimidation (implied threats); and

-• coercion that overcomes resistance or produces consent.
+• coercion that overcome resistance or produce consent.

-Hazing is any act likely to cause physical or psychological harm or social ostracism to any person within the Hillsong College community, when related to the admission, initiation, pledging, joining, or any other group-affiliation activity.
+Hazing is an act likely to cause physical or psychological harm or social ostracism to any person within the College community, when related to the admission, initiation, pledging, joining, or any other group-affiliation activity.

 Incapacitation is a state where someone cannot make rational, reasonable decisions because they lack the capacity to give knowing consent.
 This policy also covers a person whose incapacity results from a mental or developmental disability, involuntary physical restraint, and/or from the taking of incapacitating drugs.